phillipsar2/poa_genome/rules/README.md

 (1) Reads for each individual were mapped to DQ354006.1.fasta, bams were sorted, duplicatees were marked, and read groups were added$
 (2) SNPs were called with gatk HaplotypeCaller, SNPs were pulled out and hard filtered following GATK best practices.
 (3) The vcfs were then use to generate a pseduo sequence with gatk FastaAlternateReferenceMaker.

+# rule files
+./ref_AB.smk
+Mapping, calling, and then calculating AB across the reference genome.